Do You Touch with Love?

 - Balances vata and the nervous system.

-- Proliferates beneficial microbes that support mood, mental and physical health.
+- Proliferates beneficial microbes that support mood, mental, and physical health.

-Keep Your Microbes Stress-Free
+Keep Microbes Stress-Free

 There is more research to be done to illustrate the effect of positive emotions (like love) on microbes, and why it is important to not just apply oil to your skin during abhyanga, but to do it lovingly.
-However, there is lots of existing research showing that microbes do not thrive in stressful environments.
+However, there is a lot of existing research showing that microbes do not thrive in stressful environments.

-In another study, during a stressful exam week, researchers found that university students’ stools contained fewer good bacteria than they had during the relatively untroubled first days of the semester.
-(11)
+In another study, during a stressful exam week, researchers found that university students’ stools contained fewer good bacteria than they had during the relatively untroubled first days of the semester.11

-Let’s Not Forget the Inner Skin!
+Let’s Not Forget Inner Skin!

-As the outer skin wraps into the mouth and through the oral cavity, respiratory system, digestive tract, and gut, Ayurveda also has practices for sharing the love with our inner skin.
+As the outer skin wraps into the mouth and through the oral cavity, respiratory system, digestive tract, and gut, Ayurveda also has practices for sharing love with our inner skin.